padak/vscode-test/FEATURES.md

 5. Use "Load more..." to see additional jobs
 6. Access job actions: refresh status, copy ID, open in Keboola UI
 7. View recent jobs for any configuration in the configuration detail panels

+#### **NEW: AI Agents Workflow** *(Version 4.0.0)*
+1. Navigate to AI Agents section in the tree view
+2. Create new agent or use demo agent for testing
+3. Configure agent settings (model, budget, tools, policies)
+4. Start agent execution and monitor real-time progress
+5. Handle HITL requests for sensitive actions
+6. Review execution traces and export reports
+7. Manage agent lifecycle (pause, resume, stop)

 ---